smix8/GodotAnimationRetargeting/README.md

 ## Features:
 - New Godot Node type to retarget animations in both editor as well as runtime in exported games.
 - Transfer Animations and entire AnimationsPlayers between two similar Skeletons with a button press.
+- Multiple retargeting options to filter for certain animation ids.
 - Editing interface to correct bone errors for entire animations.
 - Bake options to create new skeleton animation variants from existing animations.
 - Live update to see all changes and corrections immediately inside the editor.